D3rrickLa/FortuneLink/documents/notes.md

 --- Dec 14th --- th DRIP issue
 TLDR: we can't drip when we record a dividend in the application layer The solution is to add a isDrip feild in the Transaction.java and impelment logic in the Account.java

+--- dec 17th --- updates
+- fixed drip
+- did both the services layer code, need to check if i impelmented the other stuff
+- unit test after

+- THEN ONTO INFRA